ysahmed/CountdownTimer/README.md

 ---
 Just a simple countdown timer app. __\[WORK IN PROGRESS\]__

-This project is built by following MVVM architecture.
+This project is built by following MVVM architecture guideline.
-The purpose of this project experiment with the following Android and Jetpack components:
+The purpose of this project is to experiment with the following Android and Jetpack components:

 - Service
 - AlarmManager